 Senior Software Architect – PacketVideo Finland

-PacketVideo: http://www.packetvideo.com
+PacketVideo: https://www.packetvideo.com

 All publications and results obtained by Åbo Akademi University in the Cloud Software Finland project are available from: